 Scientific rigor is the reason why science works.
 If this constraint and impartiality is well-maintained, then scientific findings can be relied upon, expanded upon, and built into the framework of our lives.
 If this isn’t the case, then it means that a lot of work can be carried out with little (or nothing) to gain from it.

-While it would be nice to think that all scientists everywhere are purely angelic in their impartiality, or are unable to influence others in unintended ways, the truth is of course that scientists are (you might want to be sitting down before reading this revelation) human (!), and errors arise.
+While it would be nice to think that all scientists everywhere are purely impartial, or are unable to influence others in unintended ways, the truth is of course that scientists are (spoiler alert) human – and errors arise.

-Researcher bias is what emerges from these errors – how the scientists themselves can mislead the research they carry out, intentionally or unintentionally.
+Researcher bias is what emerges from these errors – when scientists, intentionally or unintentionally, mislead the research they carry out.

 Fail to Plan, Plan to Fail

 The best-laid research plans can often go astray (to paraphrase), but the worst research plans are doomed from the start.
-Bad research design will ensure that, however well the experimental procedure is followed, the data won’t be of any use (this is pretty much the same as “bad input, bad output”).
+Bad research design will ensure that, however well the experimental procedure is followed, the data won’t be of any use (this is pretty much the same as “garbage in, garbage out”).

 This can arise due to unforeseen circumstances which would be difficult to anticipate, but it can also occur because the experiment wasn’t thought through properly.
 Having a plan that is truly measuring the variable(s) of interest, and isn’t weighted in design to give invalid results is perhaps the single most important part of the entire research process.

 Following on from the above, how the actual experimental procedure is followed can also drastically impact the results that are obtained.
 Several experiments have implicated that even the use, or avoidance, of certain words when guiding participants in a protocol can sometimes have substantial effects on their outcome.
-The research plan should therefore be considered with cautious sensitivity.
+The research plan should therefore be carefully considered before implementing.

-Other aspects of experimental design, such as how the investigator interacts with the participants, who the participants are, and what the participants are expected to do can impact the validity of the findings, and all of these things should be considered.
+Other aspects of experimental design, such as how the investigator interacts with the participants, who the participants are, and what the participants are expected to do can impact the validity of the findings.

 The Hawthorne effect is a phenomenon that occurs when the participants alter their behavior depending on what they think the study is concerned with.
 Some participant’s just want to please the investigator – this is full of good intentions, but ultimately dooms the research.